-The foundation of the German Academy for Language and Literature was publically announced on 28 August, 1949 in St Paul’s Church in Frankfurt am Main.
+The founding of the German Academy for Language and Literature was publically announced on 28 August, 1949 in St Paul’s Church in Frankfurt am Main.
 The Academy is located in Darmstadt since 1951.

 2006 – An Academy in Europe